 From resolving user problems in real-time, anticipating future customer purchases and buyer behavioural patterns, to detecting and deterring security intrusions and reducing production management work by automating.

-Edge and Cloud Computing on the Rise
+Edge and Cloud Computing

 Edge computing is essential for the Internet of Things (IoT) as it collects and processes big amounts of data in real-time, pointing in the network close to users, devices and sensors.
 While cloud computing is centralised data centres running thousands of physical servers.